Data Analysis Expression (DAX)

 We are choosing to define "typical" to mean the most frequently occuring value.
 If you search DAX reference for MOSTFREQUENT you will not find any built in function.
 Which means we have to built it ourselves.

-Now here is the trick, COUNTOF is implemented by using GROUPBY, CURRENTGROUPand COUNTX. (see code)
+In DAX a COUNTOF can be implemented by using GROUPBY, CURRENTGROUPand COUNTX. (see code)

 For doing count of values in a column we have COUNT, but that counts the entire table.
-So if we could partition the table based on the thing that we what to count, and then do the count of each of those paritions, we may be able to accomplish it.
-This can be done by GROUPBY. (function parameters)
+So if we could partition the table based on the thing that we what to count, and then do the count of each of those partitions, we may be able to accomplish it.
+This can be done by GROUPBY(function parameters), then we use two built-in functions, namely:

 1. X Function